-Between 2014 and 2016 we have been:
+Between 2014 and 2016 we:

 At the end of 2015 we secured £10,000 from the Heritage Lottery Fund to develop our outline business plan.
-Find out about the funds we’ve raised so far – here

-In September and December 2016 we submitted major capital funding bids to a range of funders to help us deliver Phase 1 of our master plan (see links below) between now and 2020.
+In September and December 2016 we submitted major capital funding bids to a range of funders to help us deliver Phase 1 of our master plan (see links below) between now and 2021.
 One of the key elements of this is the refurbishment of the Machine Shop – the building that you see as you drive or walk past us.
-TACP architects have worked with us to produce this impression of the restored building, fronted by a large open public square:
+TACP architects worked with us to produce this impression of the restored building, fronted by a large open public square:

 A second key element of Phase 1 is getting a building over the fossil forest to allow a 5-8 year excavation programme to take place indoors.
-That building might be fairly modest initially, but Byrom Clarke Roberts architects have worked with us to imagine what the eventual fossil forest visitor centre building might look like and have produced this concept using leaves as its roof sections:
+That building might be fairly modest initially, but Byrom Clarke Roberts architects worked with us in 2016 to imagine what the eventual fossil forest visitor centre building might look like and have produced this concept using leaves as its roof sections:

-Documents available to download:
+Background documents available to download: